WRX Built Engine 101: Everything You Need to Know - Crawford Performance

 If you’re looking to push your Subaru beyond its factory limits, you’ve probably heard the term “built engine.”
 Simply put, a WRX built engine is a motor that has been reassembled with high-strength, aftermarket components designed to handle significantly more power and stress than the original parts.
 Think of the stock engine as a solid foundation for daily driving.
 A built engine reconstructs that foundation with stronger materials, creating a platform ready for serious performance.
 This process involves replacing critical internal parts to create an engine that is not only more powerful but also far more durable under demanding conditions.

-Stock vs. Built: What's the Difference?
+Stock vs. Built: What's the Real Difference?

 The main difference between a stock and a built WRX engine comes down to the internal components and their intended purpose.
 Your stock engine is engineered for efficiency and reliability under normal driving conditions, but its cast pistons and connecting rods have a clear ceiling for how much power they can safely handle.
 A built engine swaps those factory parts for superior, forged components.
 For example, our Crawford built short blocks are designed to support up to 450 horsepower at the wheels, a level that would push a stock engine far beyond its breaking point.
 This upgrade is essential for anyone planning significant Subaru WRX upgrades like a larger turbo or aggressive tuning.

-The Performance Benefits and Capabilities
+What Performance Benefits and Capabilities

 Upgrading to a built engine delivers two key advantages: more power potential and greater reliability.
 With a reinforced rotating assembly, you can safely run higher boost levels and make more horsepower and torque without worrying about catastrophic failure.
 This modification transforms your vehicle’s capabilities, making it suitable for track days, competitive racing, or simply a more thrilling street setup.
 This enhanced durability provides peace of mind, knowing your engine is built to withstand the stress of high-performance driving.
 The robust performance parts used in these builds are proven in demanding environments, ensuring you get a reliable engine that’s ready for anything you throw at it.

-Why Upgrade to a WRX Built Engine?
+Is Upgrading to a WRX Built Engine Worth It?

 Deciding to upgrade to a built engine is a major step for any WRX owner.
 While the stock engine is impressive, it has its limits, especially when you start chasing higher power figures.
 A